Skip to Content

 “The BEAT Center represents a new era in vocational education,” said Career Tech Director Dan Groghan.
 “We are committed to providing our students with the skills and knowledge needed to thrive in today’s workforce.
 With the BEAT Center, we’re not just building structures; we’re building futures.”

 Goodwyn Mills Cawood (GMC) provided architecture, interior design, civil engineering, landscape architecture, geotechnical engineering and construction materials testing on the project.
-Other project partners include Nearen Construction, Tucker Jones Engineers, MW/Davis Dumas & Associates and Hyde Engineering.
+Other project partners include Nearen Construction, Tucker Jones Engineers, MW/Davis Dumas & Associates, Hyde Engineering and SCOUT Program Management.

 “Thanks to the vision of Fort Payne school leaders.
 We’re preparing the Alabama workforce and the economy of tomorrow one student at a time,” Ivey said.